STILL HABITAT

 Share

-Detections appear on a live map with GPS, confidence scores, and short audio clips you can play back.
-Build a guest-facing kiosk, an annual stewardship report, a research export.
-Whatever the place needs.
+Detections appear on a live map with GPS, confidence scores, and short audio clips — all accessible through Catbird, the companion app.
+Build a guest-facing kiosk, a stewardship report, a research dataset export.
+Whatever the site needs.

 Recently Heard